zhulinchng/kaggleGenAI/README.md

 # Q&A Session for Kaggle's  5-Day Gen AI Intensive Course with Google

+> Livestream transcripts parsed with Gemini 1.5 Pro, with manual editting where required.
+If you spot an error, do open a PR.
+System prompts are available [here](system_prompt.txt).

 Course: [5-Day Gen AI Intensive Course with Google](https://rsvp.withgoogle.com/events/google-generative-ai-intensive)

 - [Q\&A Session for Kaggle's  5-Day Gen AI Intensive Course with Google](#qa-session-for-kaggles--5-day-gen-ai-intensive-course-with-google)